Food Allergies vs. Food Intolerances: What's the Difference?

 What is a Food Allergy?

 A food allergy occurs when the immune system mistakenly identifies certain proteins in food as harmful invaders.
-This triggers an immune response that can affect various parts of the body and can be quite serious.
-The body’s reaction can range from mild symptoms to severe, life-threatening conditions, making it crucial to understand and manage food allergies carefully.
+This triggers an immune response that can affect various parts of the body — and it can be serious.
+Reactions may range from mild to life-threatening, so it’s important to understand and manage food allergies carefully.

 • Hives or rashes